If you have ever had problems with sound next-door (or if you have been the problem), you may be interested in soundproofing your home.

 Higher STC numbers mean better sound-proofing.

-But STC ratings are not for single panels.
-They are for entire wall assemblies: usually 2 layers of the soundproofing drywall; studs; insulation.
+STC ratings are not for single panels.
+They are for entire wall assemblies, usually 2 layers of the soundproofing drywall, studs, and insulation.

 Look at how QuietRock compares to a typical interior wall constructed with conventional drywall: